PejLab/ANEVA-DOT_reference_datasets/Reference_Vg_Estimates/README.md

 ```diff
 - BUG: Previous GTEX V8 Vg values contained the Dgs instead (the square root of Vgs), this was fixed in release `2.31`
 ```
-![#f03c15]BUG: Previous GTEX V8 Vg values contained the Dgs instead (the square root of Vgs), this was fixed in release `2.31`

 |Vg source dataset | File | Tissue(s)|Date added/Last updated|